romanzollo/mountain-valley-website/README.md

 #### **Mountain Valley Website**

 ![App Preview](screenshots/screenshot-1.png)
-_Custom-built application to manage everything about the hotel: bookings, cabins, and guests._
+_A customer-facing website for guests to explore the hotel, view cabins, and manage their profiles.
+Integrated with the internal management app via a shared Supabase database and API._

 A customer-facing website where guests can learn about the hotel, browse all cabins, and manage their profiles.
 This website is integrated with the internal management app through a shared Supabase database and API.